5 Exit Survey Questions to Reduce Employee Turnover

 Before implementing an exit survey, think about why you’re interested in the data.
 What is the purpose of an exit interview, and how does the exit survey fulfill different goals?
 What insights will be most beneficial for your company, and how will you collect them accurately?
 Don’t create a survey simply because your competitors are doing it – determine how you’ll use the responses to make improvements.

 For most organizations, the primary objective of an exit survey is to reduce turnover.
 Research shows that high turnover predicts low performance, and organizations with lower turnover than their competitors can be at a considerable advantage.
-Exit surveys provide a final opportunity to improve the departing employee’s experience by recognizing their contributions and asking for their feedback.
+Many employees never voice their frustrations before deciding to resign, which makes exit surveys one of the few opportunities to capture honest, unfiltered feedback.
+They also provide a final opportunity to improve the departing employee's experience by recognizing their contributions and asking for their perspective.

 With that said, an exit survey shouldn’t attempt to change the worker’s decision directly.
 These are not “stay" interviews.
 The decision has been made, and you now need to come up with the best possible way to capture those likely drivers of turnover.
 By establishing your goals, you can shape your survey content more effectively.